jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 I took the paper from him and read as follows:

 ```
-“TOTHERED-HEADEDLEAGUE: On account of the bequest of
+“TO THE RED-HEADED LEAGUE: On account of the bequest of
 the late Ezekiah Hopkins, of Lebanon, Pennsylvania, U. S. A., there
 is now another vacancy open which entitles a member of the League
 to a salary of 4 pounds a week for purely nominal services.
 All red-